samuelematias/TripPlanner/README.md

 ## About the TripPlanner app development

 This app was developed by a Hands on [devPleno](https://www.devpleno.com/) by [Tulio Faria](https://www.devpleno.com/sobre/).
-However, more features and improvements have been added in the UI for <a href="mailto:jsamuelmataraso@gmail.com">me</a>.
+However, more features and improvements have been added in the UI for [me](https://github.com/samuelmataraso).

 ## What is this app for? ??